rubencodes/UnusedCodeTool/README.md

 ## Ignoring Code

-There are two ways to ask the Unused Code Tool to ignore code, with different granularities.
+There are two ways to ask the Unused Code Tool to ignore code, with different levels of granularity.

 ### Ignore File (`.unusedfileignore`)